rjboer/PMFS/docs/FUNCTIONS.md

 Replaces the Gemini client used by the package and returns the previous one.

 ### AnalyzeAttachment
-Uploads and analyses a file using the Gemini API.
+Uploads and analyzes a file using the Gemini API.

 ### Ask
 Sends a prompt to Gemini and returns the response.